fjp/fjp.github.io/collections/_design-patterns/composite-pattern.md

 ---

 <p>
-<b>The Composite Pattern</b> allows you to compose object into tree structures to represent
+<b>The Composite Pattern</b> allows you to compose objects into tree structures to represent
 part-whole hirarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.
 </p>
 {: .notice}

+The Composite Pattern allows us to build structures of objects in the form of trees that contain both compositions of objects and individual objects as nodes.
+A composite contains components.
+Components come in two flavors: composites and leafe elements.
+This recursive structure contains composites that hold a set of children.
+Those children may be other composites or leaf elements.

+Using a composite structure, we can apply the same operations over both composites and individual objects.
+In other words, in most cases we can ignore the differences between compositions of objects and individual objects.

 The [Iterator Pattern](/design-patterns/iterator) is commonly used with the Composite Pattern to iterate over its components.